-On 14th of December 2020, the 2020 SET version has been released (version 5.10).
+On 14th of December 2020, the 2020 SET version was released (version 5.10).
 This new version does not include any new features, but the underpinning methodology has been updated based on the latest characteristics of the air traffic covered by the EU Emissions Trading System (EU ETS).

 As a reminder, the SET is an emissions estimation tool developed by Eurocontrol as a means for estimating emissions in case of data gaps and for operators eligible to use it as a main monitoring method.

 It is important to keep in mind that it is mandatory to use the latest version of the tool to estimate the 2020 fuel consumption and emissions.

 The latest version of the tool can be downloaded from the SET website.

 ICAO CO2 Estimation and Reporting Tool (CERT)